wbotelhos/spring-batch-fixed-length-token/README.markdown

-# Spring Batch Flat File To Database
+# Spring Batch Fixed Length Token

-A example of how to copy from a CSV file to the database.
+A example of how to copy from CSV file with fixed length tokens to the database.

 ## Author